XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 opts = {
   where: 'Status==\"ACTIVE\"', # String | Filter by an any element

-  order: 'Name ASC', # String | Order by an any element
+  order: 'Name ASC' # String | Order by an any element }

-  tax_type: 'INPUT' # String | Filter by tax type
-}

 begin